 Program Requirement Why Is It Important?
 1. Enact a Local Historic District Ordinance meeting the requirements of Michigan's Local Historic Districts Act (Public Act 169 of 1970 [PA 169]) A local historic district ordinance is basic to the success of a community's preservation efforts.
 The ordinance formally demonstrates the local government's commitment to preservation and provides the legal authority for communities to protect single site and multi-resource historic districts.
 2. Appoint and maintain an active Historic District Commission in accordance with PA 169 A local government appointed commission is vital to making informed decisions about changes to designated historic resources in the community and ensuring that due process is fairly applied to all property owners.
 The commission is also critical in helping guide the community's preservation planning goals and outreach.
 3. Implement a strategy for ongoing, incremental survey of important historic places across the community Effective planning begins with knowing what you have; preservation is no different.
 When we understand the sites important to our community, we are better equipped to plan for them.
 We are also better positioned to collaborate with local stakeholders in discussions about place, heritage stewardship, and community identity.
-4. Provide for public participation in the local historic preservation program, including activities of the historic district commission Public participation is key to the success of a local preservation program.
-It fosters public awareness and appreciation for our built and cultural environment and links preservation to broader community goals, priorities, and place-based initiatives.
-Public participation also includes ensuring that the activities of the historic district commission are transparent, consistent, and free of bias.
-5. Satisfactorily meet program requirements, including compliance with SHPO goal setting and reporting requirements A goal-oriented approach helps CLGs prioritize use of their resources and provides momentum for grant funding and technical assistance requests.
+4. Provide for public participation in the local historic preservation program, including activities of the historic district commission tion of preservation to broader community goals, priorities, and place- 5.
+Satisfactorily meet program requirements, including compliance with SHPO goal setting and reporting requirements A goal-oriented approach helps CLGs prioritize use of their resources and provides momentum for grant funding and technical assistance requests.
 Completing a brief annual report detailing basic preservation activities complements this approach and provides an easy way to capture preservation activities in the community, which can be used to boost support with the public and elected officials and identify important next steps.